joshtynjala/actionscript-3.0-developers-guide/display/display-programming/setting-stage-properties.md

 When the portion of the screen representing Flash Player or AIR is resized, the runtime automatically adjusts the Stage contents to compensate.
-The Stage class’s `scaleMode` property determines how the Stage contents are adjusted.
+The Stage class's `scaleMode` property determines how the Stage contents are adjusted.
 This property can be set to four different values, defined as constants in the flash.display.StageScaleMode class: